EskoSalaka/mtg-gql-api/README.md

 ## Queries and Pagination

 The Queries that can contain a large amount of results support pagination by using the arguments 'limit' and 'page'.
 The page_info object in the response can be used by the client to paginate.

+Some Queries return a possibly large list of related objects such as Set-->Cards.
+In these cases the the resulting list is returned in a simple non-paginated list of 'rows' and includes the field 'total_rows' which indicates the total count of these related objects.

+In the case where the set of related objects is small, only the objects are returned.

 The Queries that support filtering contain a 'where' argument, which is a JSON object that is turned into a query for Sequelize.
 It behaves in a very similar manner than the normal Sequelize 'where' and supports complex queries combining OR and AND clauses on the columns of the tables.